- Who is self-employed?

 - Document additional inquiries and the client's response

-- EITC due diligence, IRC §6695(g), requires paid tax return preparers to make additional inquiries of taxpayers who appear to be making inconsistent, incorrect or incomplete claims related to their self-employment when the tax return includes the earned income tax credit.
+- Due diligence, IRC §6695(g), requires paid tax return preparers to make additional inquiries of taxpayers who appear to be making inconsistent, incorrect or incomplete claims related to their self-employment when the tax return includes the earned income tax credit.

-- The statute requires the EITC return preparer to be reasonable, well-informed, and knowledgeable in the tax law.
+- The statute requires the paid preparer to be reasonable, well-informed, and knowledgeable in the tax law.

-- Paid tax return preparers generally can rely on the taxpayer's representations, but EITC due diligence requires the paid preparer to take additional steps to determine that the net self-employment income used to calculate the amount of or eligibility for EITC is correct and complete.
+- Paid preparers generally can rely on the taxpayer's representations, but due diligence requires the paid preparer to take additional steps to determine that the net self-employment income used to calculate the amount of or eligibility for EITC is correct and complete.

-- Tax preparers should ensure that the amount of net self-employment income reported is correct.
+- Paid preparers should ensure that the amount of net self-employment income reported is correct.

 - Taxpayers sometimes want to over-report or under-report their income to qualify for or maximize the amount of EITC.

-- The preparer should ask sufficient questions of clients claiming self-employment income to be satisfied that:
+- The paid preparer should ask clients enough questions about their self-employment income to be satisfied that:

 - the client has records to support income and expenses, or can reasonably reconstruct income and expenses records, and